cph-cachet/carp.sensing-flutter/packages/carp_context_package/README.md

 * `dk.cachet.carp.weather`
 * `dk.cachet.carp.air_quality`

-See the [wiki](https://github.com/cph-cachet/carp.sensing-flutter/wiki) for further documentation, particularly on available [measure types](https://github.com/cph-cachet/carp.sensing-flutter/wiki/A.-Measure-Types) and [sampling schemas](https://github.com/cph-cachet/carp.sensing-flutter/wiki/D.-Sampling-Schemas).
+See the [wiki](https://github.com/cph-cachet/carp.sensing-flutter/wiki) for further documentation, particularly on available [measure types](https://github.com/cph-cachet/carp.sensing-flutter/wiki/A.-Measure-Types).
 See the [CARP Mobile Sensing App](https://github.com/cph-cachet/carp.sensing-flutter/tree/master/apps/carp_mobile_sensing_app) for an example of how to build a mobile sensing app in Flutter.

 For Flutter plugins for other CARP products, see [CARP Mobile Sensing in Flutter](https://github.com/cph-cachet/carp.sensing-flutter).